Emerson Etem

-Emerson Albert Spratlen Etem (born June 16, 1992) is an American former professional ice hockey right winger and current co-owner of the Long Beach Shredders of the USPHL.
+Emerson Albert Spratlen Etem (born June 16, 1992) is an American former professional ice hockey right winger and current Color Analyst for the Anaheim Ducks radio broadcast.
+He is also a co-owner of the Long Beach Shredders of the USPHL.
 He was originally selected in the first round, 29th overall, by the Anaheim Ducks in the 2010 NHL Entry Draft.
 He has also played for the New York Rangers and Vancouver Canucks.
 He retired in 2020 and became the head coach and general manager of the Missoula Jr. Bruins in the North American 3 Hockey League.
 In 2021, he purchased a junior team and became the head coach of the Long Beach Shredders in the United States Premier Hockey League.

 Early life and family

 Etem comes from a family where rowing is very popular, and his African-American mother Patricia made the U.S. Olympic rowing team, though due to the 1980 Summer Olympics boycott, did not participate at the 1980 Games in Moscow.
 Continuing with his family's rowing tradition, Emerson's elder brother Martin rowed four years for Syracuse University where he was team captain his senior year.
-After graduation he became an elite rower who trained to compete for the US National Rowing Team, and he placed third in the men's double in the Olympic trials prior to the London Olympic Games.
-Emerson has an older sister Elise who also has had a successful athletic career.
+After graduation, he became an elite rower who trained to compete for the US National Rowing Team, and he placed third in the men's double in the Olympic trials prior to the London Olympic Games.
+Emerson has an older sister, Elise, who also has had a successful athletic career.
 She was nationally ranked in the butterfly from age 10 and was Wilson High School's Most Valuable Swimmer her senior year.
-She swam for one season at University of California, Berkeley and then walked on to the Women's Rowing team at the university ultimately becoming captain of the Pac-12 champion team her senior year.
+She swam for one season at University of California, Berkeley and then walked on to the women's rowing team at the university, ultimately becoming captain of the Pac-12 champion team her senior year.

 Etem and his wife, Danette, had a son together in 2016.